accubits/logger/readme.md

   -  Require and initalize the logger at the very begening of the entry point of your Node.js application
   -  If you are using express require and initalize the logger in ```bin/www``` file
-  -  Logger can over ride 4 console methods ("debug","info","log","warn"), depending on the initalization, by default it will overide all the four methods.
+  -  Logger can override 4 console methods ("debug","info","log","warn"), depending on the initalization, by default it will overide all the four methods.

 ```javascript
 const logger = require('@accubits/logger');